patriceguyot/ComposeSiren/README.md

 ### Development

+ComposeSiren is built on top of the JUCE frameworks.
+You can find more infos about it there : http://www.juce.com.
-ComposeSiren is currently build with JUCE on macOS as a 64-bit VST3, and currently tested on Ableton Live.
+ComposeSiren is currently build on macOS as a 64-bit VST3, and currently tested on Ableton Live.

 ### Version history: